 What every webmaster wants is a high number of visitors who follow the desired path to the final conversion.
 So let's take some time to look at how you can improve your site's overall conversion rate.

 First Things First

 First of all, what do we mean when we talk about conversion rate?
-The conversion rate is the proportion of visits to a website who take action to go beyond a casual content view or website visit.
+The conversion rate is the proportion of visits to a website that takes action to go beyond a casual content view or website visit.

-For a retail site this obviously means a final purchase.
-But conversions are also a consideration for non-retail sites, where the end result of a visit may be joining a mailing list, submitting user information or even filling out a survey.
+For a retail site, this obviously means a final purchase.
+But conversions are also a consideration for non-retail sites, where the end result of a visit may be joining a mailing list, submitting user information, getting a lead, or even filling out a survey.

 Whether the desired final transaction is financial or informational, webmasters are looking to get more of their visitors to ultimately follow the path laid out to the final conversion.

 Any strategy designed to improve a site's conversion rates must begin with a consideration of the user's needs and desires, aka the user experience or UX.
 They've clicked on a search result and landed on your site.
 Where do they go from here, and how easy is it to navigate the path?

 Remember, people tend to be impatient, and the more obstacles that your site puts in their way the less likely they are to complete a transaction.

 Let's assume you're operating an e-commerce site.
 Customers like to be given pertinent information about products they are considering.